youth

 · Following the Canada Revenue Agency definition of being self-employed

-· Able to work over the summer program period:
+· Able to work over the program period:

 · A minimum of 280 hours if you’re a high school student